nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ### Enhanced Person Object

-In the original add profile feature in the AB3 Address Book, all the profiles are being stored in the `AddressBook`.
+In the original add profile feature in the AB3 Address Book, all the `Person` objects are being stored in the `Unite`.

+Now in UNite, we are storying them in `Unite`.

-Within it, it contains two class, i) `UniquePersonList` that keep tracks of the person in the addressbook, and ii) `UniqueTagList` that keep tracks of the `Tag` in the address book.
+Within it, it contains two class, i) `UniquePersonList` that keep tracks of the `Person` in UNite, and ii) `UniqueTagList` that keep tracks of the `Tag` in UNite.

-In the original AB3 address book, each profile is modelled by one `Person` object, which consist of various attributes such as `Name`, `Phone`, `Address`, `Email` and `Tag`.
+In the original AB3 address book, eachj `Person` object consist of various attributes such as `Name`, `Phone`, `Address`, `Email` and `Tag`.
 Here shows a diagram of a class diagram of the profiles in the AB3 Address Book.

 ![AddProfileOldClassDiagram](images/AddProfileOldClassDiagram.png)